VISIT OUR ART STORE ▶

 The Role of Water Control in Watercolor Painting

 Water is the key to mastering watercolor.
-If you use too much, colors become diluted and difficult to control.
-Too little, and your painting may lack fluidity.
+If too much is used, colors become diluted and difficult to control.
+Too little, and the painting may lack fluidity.

 Learning how to balance water and pigment helps create soft blends, sharp edges, and, of course, beautiful blooms.

-Throughout this tutorial, I’ll show you how to manipulate water for the best results.
+Throughout this tutorial, the artist demonstrates how to manipulate water for the best results.

 The role of water control in watercolor painting.